missBanerjee/SynC/README.md

-Official code of SynC : Language-assisted Feature Representation and Lightweight Active Learning For On-the-Fly Category Discovery
+Official code of SynC: Language-assisted Feature Representation and Lightweight Active Learning For On-the-Fly Category Discovery
 # SynC and SynC-AL
 Code for SynC and its extended version SynC-AL